stevenmiller888/matter/Readme.md

 # Matter

 Matter is a tiny collection of UI components.
-Feel free to use it to compose your application in a modular, flexible manner.
+The components are built with [Deku](http://github.com/dekujs/deku).
 Check out the [website](http://stevenmiller888.github.io/matter/) for live examples.

 ![](https://cldup.com/xTRE1NuYTv.png)

 ## Installation

-You can use Browserify or Duo to build the framework, which is available on npm:
+You can use Browserify or Duo to build Matter, which is available on npm:

 `npm install matterjs`